paulranum11/SPLiT-Seq_demultiplexing/README.md

 -g | --granularity # the granularity with which you want to save processed reads to disc and get progress updates.
 Default value is `100000`.

+-c | --collapseRandomHexamers # when `true` this option will collapse unique barcode combinations primed with Random Hexamers and OligoDT primers.
+Because SPLiT-Seq uses both Random Hexamers and OligoDT primers with different barcodes in the same well of the ROUND1 RT step this option is set to `true` by default.

 Users may increase the speed of the run by allocating additonal cores using -n and increasing the minimum number of reads required for each cell using -m.
 Default values for -1 -2 and -3 are the barcodes provided in the splitseq_demultiplexing download: `Round1_barcodes_new3.txt`, `Round2_barcodes_new3.txt` and `Round3_barcodes_new3.txt`.
 Default values for `-f` and `-r` are the provided example .fastq files.
 The default output directory is `results`